irshu355/Android-WYSIWYG-Editor/README.md

 -------------

-*Tetra-Native-Editor** is a WYSIWYG editor completely written in Android using the native components in the controls tree.
+*Laser-Native-Editor** is a WYSIWYG editor completely written in Android using the native components in the controls tree.